gsantostasi/AlphaHubTrader/README.md

 4) Fixed Typos.
 5) Now user can set max slippage for when the trader uses market order (if initial trade doesn't go through within 5 minutes) Order will not be executed if slippage is higher than max user slippage.
+6) Fixed timing issues
+8) Algo now produces an error log that is stored in the user created DataAlphaHubReader directory.

 Setting up a Server to Run the Trader app: